istio/tools/perf/security/sds-tests/egress-sds/README.md

 The test sets up a number of TLS egress gateways for a group of nginx services.
 The test creates a group of sleep pods, where each sleep sends HTTP requests to an nginx service periodically.
 For example, sleep-1 sends HTTP requests to my-nginx-1, and sleep-2 sends HTTPS requests to my-nginx-2.
-The sleep pods are deployed in clientns namespace and nginx services are deployed in a namespace called mesh-external".
+The sleep pods are deployed in `clientns` namespace and nginx services are deployed in a namespace called `mesh-external`.

 ## To run the SDS test originating mTLS at gateway

-- Create a GKE cluster and set it as the current cluster.
+- Create a GKE cluster and run the test against your created cluster.
-Here this test is run on the cluster *istio-testing* on GCP project *istio-security-testing*.
-You may use `kubectl config current-context` to confirm that your newly created cluster is set as the current cluster.

 - Deploy Istio:
   istio-egressgateway must be enabled!